cosmos72/stmx/README.md

             ((root           :type t)
              (key-comparator :type function :transactional nil))))

-  Note: on some Common Lisp implementations (ABCL and possibly others) CLOS slot accessors are known to ignore by default the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kind of errors on transactional classes.
+  Note: on all Common Lisp implementations listed above, CLOS slot accessors have been tested to work correctly, i.e. they honour the transactional machinery (implemented with MOP slot-value-using-class) and return the same values as SLOT-VALUE.

-  Even though usually this problem can be usually at least *partially* fixed with implementation-specific options, it is recommended to use `slot-value` instead of slot accessors to read and write the slots of transactional classes or, even better, a macro that can be defined to use either `slot-value` or slot accessors.
+  In the past, some cases were found - and fixed - where slot accessors would not work correctly on transactional classes.
+It is *strongly* recommended to run the test suite when using STMX for the first time on a system: it will also check that accessors work on transactional classes.

   Support for `(TRANSACTIONAL (DEFSTRUCT ...))` was added in STMX version 2.0.1 on January 2015.
 Previously, only `(TRANSACTIONAL (DEFCLASS ...))` was supported.